 Aaron Rubinstein has 40 years of experience representing defendants and plaintiffs in complex commercial litigations, including securities, commodities, derivatives and contract claims.
-He handles both private suits, including class actions and shareholder derivative actions, and proceedings before government enforcement agencies.
-His representations have been of a wide variety of clients, including public and privately held corporations, directors of such companies, individuals, and some of the largest financial institutions, both domestic and international.
+He handlesboth private suits, including class actions and shareholder derivative actions, and proceedings before government enforcement agencies.
+His representations consist of a wide variety of clients, including public and privately held corporations, directors of such companies, individuals, and some of the largest financial institutions, both domestic and international.

 - Bank of America (BAC) in bankruptcy and related litigation in connection with in excess of $2 billion of extensions of credit to Enron and its affiliates on both a syndicated and unilateral basis.
 In the litigations that followed, our adversary sought to eliminate BAC's security interest and asserted contract and Enron-related fraud claims seeking hundreds of millions of dollars in damages.
 We secured a sweeping litigation victory for BAC.
 On our motion for summary judgment, the court dismissed the complaint in its entirety and granted summary judgment to BAC on its conversion and breach of contract counterclaims, resulting in BAC collecting $425 million.

 - AstraZeneca in a breach of contract claim brought by Verus Pharmaceuticals stemming from an alleged breach of a Collaboration Agreement to develop a product.
 The US Court of Appeals for the Second Circuit issued a summary order affirming the district court's grant of client AstraZeneca's motion to dismiss all nine claims against it.
 The plaintiff sought $1.28 billion in damages, including $1 billion in punitive damages, for fraud and breach of contract.